truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 First, let me define three terms: **Truth**, **Knowledge**, and **Proof**.

 "Truth" is whether or not something is actually a certain way, "out there" in the external objective reality.
-"Knowledge", is if your brain [^n] ever creates [a representation](/blog/map-territory) of the "thing" that is accurate (the representation's "way", is the way that the real thing's "way" is).
+"Knowledge", is if your brain [^1] ever creates [a representation](/blog/map-territory) of the "thing" that is accurate (the representation's "way", is the way that the real thing's "way" is).
 A "Proof" is a new thing (not in your brain) that you can use to *create* knowledge [about the first thing] in others.

-[^n]: The representations [don't need to exclusively be inside your mind](https://www.sciencedirect.com/science/article/pii/S0049237X08712047).
+[^1]: The representations [don't need to exclusively be inside your mind](https://www.sciencedirect.com/science/article/pii/S0049237X08712047).
 They could be in books that you know how to find, in an internet database that you know how to search.
 But I would not want this section to get too bogged down by epistemology.

 For example: [1] you shoplift on a certain day; [2] someone sees you; and [3] your crime is recorded on surveillance camera.
 The first is a Truth, the second represents Knowledge (the witness' knowledge of truth [the truth of your guilt]), and the third represents Proof.